syncfusion-content/uwp-docs/uwp/Spell-Checker/localization.md

 ---
 layout: post
-title: Localization in UWP Spell Checker control | Syncfusion®
+title: Localization in UWP SfSpellChecker | Syncfusion®
-description: Learn here all about Localization support in Syncfusion® UWP Spell Checker (SfSpellChecker) control and more.
+description: Learn about Localization support in the Syncfusion® UWP SfSpellChecker control, which allows translating application resources into different languages.
 platform: uwp
 control: SfSpellChecker
 documentation: ug
 ---

-# Localization in UWP Spell Checker (SfSpellChecker)
+# Localization in UWP SfSpellChecker

 Localization is the process of translating the application resources into different language for the specific cultures.
 You can localize the SfSpellChecker by adding resource file.
 Application culture can be changed by setting [ApplicationLanguages.PrimaryLanguageOverride](https://msdn.microsoft.com/de-de/library/windows/apps/windows.globalization.applicationlanguages.primarylanguageoverride.aspx) before `InitializeComponent()` method.